Pravargav/Amadeus/SAC/sentences/imp.md

 -> A crossroads is a place where two roads cross each other.

 -> Room 402 is the adjacent/next/neighbouring room to mine.

+-> One should always believe in oneself to achieve success.

+-> He keeps laying the blame on others instead of accepting his own mistakes.